 Cellars are very common, most houses have one.
 But there are differences.
-Some cellars from the middle ages are really huge and have an interesting story.
-That is the sort of cellars, predestined for showcaves.com.
+Some cellars from the Middle Ages are really huge and have an interesting story.
+That is the sort of cellars which is listed on showcaves.com if it is open to the public.
 We will not list your basement, don't panic.

 Often, there is a second benefit in building a huge cellar: the removed material may be used for another purpose, building houses, sand for mortar or for cleaning (as an abrasive).
 So many cellars are actually former quarries which were reused.